zachtalmadge/the-zen-of-jeopardy/README.md

 To select a question, type the category (e.g., `Javascript`), and then the desired point value (e.g. `200`) when prompted.

 A timer will start as soon as your question is selected, so be ready!
+Questions are randomly worth Double Jeopardy!

 To answer a question, simply type in your answer after the prompt (No need to add the `What is..` as we provided it).

 Once a question is answered, its square on the board will be cleared and you will be unable to select it again.

 ![1_iviuRQGdOIwnXGsqYAfccg](https://github.com/zachtalmadge/the-zen-of-jeopardy/assets/139499376/48b2b265-02cb-487f-a3a5-38b4a4c41f4d)

+At any point you may type 0, exit, or quit to end the program.
+Your progress will be saved.

 Once all questions have been answered, check your final score!